bar181/openai-agents/modules/module5-orchestration/docs/test_failures_analysis.md

 After implementing the trace processor for Phase 4, we've encountered several test failures in the existing test suite.
 This document analyzes the root causes and provides recommendations for fixing these issues.

+## Background

+It's important to note that all tests in the `/tests` folder were working correctly before we started implementing this module.
+The failures we're seeing are directly related to the changes we've made, particularly the addition of the trace processor.

 ## Issues Identified

 ### 1. Missing Trace Processor Methods